masaha/mikrotik-blocklist/README.md

 There are two scripts, one to fetch data and store in mysql database.
 The other gets data from database and makes a output file in ROS format.

+Currently the export.pl fetches the blascklisted ip seen the last 3 days.

 The database needs to have 5 fields: